jackcbaker/jackcbaker.github.io/content/posts/new-regressors-forecasting.md

 hand from other experiments, which is the most computationally demanding part of this method.

 To demo this practically, we’ll use `R`.
+Follow along with the [interactive Rmarkdown](https://github.com/jackcbaker/blog-notebooks/blob/main/checking_regressors.Rmd) for this tutorial on [my github](https://github.com/jackcbaker).
 For all the packages used in this tutorial, download the [FPP3 package](https://mran.microsoft.com/snapshot/2020-10-09/web/packages/fpp3/index.html) by running in `R` `install.packages('fpp3')`.
 This package is a